 1. UV Rays From The Sun

 A few very unfortunate people are actually allergic to the sun.
 While the sun shines all through the year, sun allergies are naturally aggravated during the summer.
 In the summer, the days are longer and the intensity of the sun’s rays are stronger.
-If you’re allergic to the sun, then your skin might break out in
+If you’re allergic to the sun, then your skin might break out in a rash within a few minutes of exposure.
+These rashes are very different from a sunburn, although you might mistake it for one.
+To protect yourself from the sun, always cover up all exposed areas of your body.
+Sunscreens might not be able to protect you fully since some people are allergic to them as well.

 2. Waste From Dust Mites

 Dust mites are tiny little insects which thrive in dark, humid areas of the house.
 Unless you shake and air them out frequently, you almost certainly have dust mites living in your carpets, on your mattress and any other spot where dust accumulates.
 What dust mites lack in size, they make up for in waste production.
 Each dust mite can produce up to 200 times its weight in waste.
 When you inhale this waste, a protein in it can trigger an allergic response from your body.
-Make sure you clean out your
+Make sure you clean out your home frequently to prevent waste from dust mites building up.

 3. Proteins In Certain Fruits